How to claim compensation for construction and building site accidents

 - Chemical spills.

 Many of these may be caused by poor workplace practices, such as not inspecting equipment.
-At Express Solicitors, we can help you settle the biggest construction site accident claims by identifying who was at fault.
+Our experienced work accident solicitors can help claim compensation for a construction site accident by identifying who was at fault.

 We understand the financial impact of an accident.